GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/expression2/guides&tutorials/Ranger Hovering Tutorial/info.md

 ### GMod Collection Comment

-- GMODCOLLECTION_COMMENT: With propcore entity:propGravity(0) can be used
+- GModCollection Comment: With propcore entity:propGravity(0) can be used

 ## Description